NCEI-NOAAGov/jupyter-notebooks/README.md

 ### To clone this repository

 The **git clone** command is used to begin this process.
-To get the
+To get the repository address, simply click the green pull down button labeled code.

 ![Finding thg repository's link](assets/github-repo-link.png){: width="40%"}